marcelkornblum/snipflow/site/getting-started.md

 ## Setting up

-Setting up a project for SnipFlow is fairly simple.
+Setting up a project for SnipFlow is simple.
 You'll want to configure your repository to restrict some actions, your hosting to allow the environment builds, your CI/CD to automate many other actions, and your chat software to connect it all together.
 [Sample scripts and resources](./resources.md) are available to further simplify it all.

 ### Repository